broxus/locklift/docs/src/pages/installation-quick-start.md

 npx locklift test
 ```

 This command will automatically run the Mocha tests located in the `test` directory.
 The `locklift` object will be automatically configured and integrated, eliminating the need for manual import.
-It's noteworthy to mention that the tests will be executed in Locklift's default [Proxy Network](./locklift-network/overview.md), facilitating isolated and accurate testing environments without affecting live networks.
+It's noteworthy to mention that the tests will be executed in Locklift's default [Locklift Network](./locklift-network/overview.md), facilitating isolated and accurate testing environments without affecting live networks.

 ```
 Test Sample contract